JasonY199/100-days-of-python/README.md

 ### [Rock, Paper, Scissors](rock-paper-scissors/)

 > A simple command-line game of Rock, Paper, Scissors built with Python.
 This project was done as a project while working on the 100 days of Python course on Udemy.
-Currently have a trial of Github Copilot, so was utilizing some of that in Visual Studio Code while working on this small project.
+Currently, have a trial of GitHub Copilot, so was utilizing some of that in Visual Studio Code while working on this small project.

 ### [PyPassword Generator](pypassword-generator/)